ninjaframework/ninja/ninja-core/src/site/markdown/documentation/testing_your_application/getting_started.md

 -----------------------

  * <code>Mocked Tests</code> - Testing parts of your application in isolation.
- * <code>NinjaTest</code> - Testing a running server on Http level.
+ * <code>NinjaTest</code> - Testing a running server on HTTP level.
- * <code>NinjaDocTester</code> - Ideal for documenting and testing Json Apis.
+ * <code>NinjaDocTester</code> - Ideal for documenting and testing JSON APIs.
- * <code>NinjaFluentLeniumTest</code> - The best way to test html elements via Selenium on your Ninja application.
+ * <code>NinjaFluentLeniumTest</code> - The best way to test HTML elements via Selenium on your Ninja application.